EduardoCairesSilva/ML-MediaPipe-and-OpenCV/README.md

 # ML - MediaPipe and OpenCV

-To use this repository in the best way, you must enter your IDE and follow these steps:
+To use this repository in the best way, you must enter in your IDE terminal and follow these steps:

 ///